MicrosoftDocs/SupportArticles-docs/support/dynamics/gp/frequently-asked-questions-role-based-security.md

     7. Click **Save**.

-  For more information, see [Error message when you use the Payroll Clerk security role to calculate payroll checks Microsoft Dynamics GP: "You don’t have security privileges to open this window”](https://support.microsoft.com/help/942007).
+  For more information, see [Error message when you use the Payroll Clerk security role to calculate payroll checks Microsoft Dynamics GP: "You don't have security privileges to open this window"](https://support.microsoft.com/help/942007).

 - **Q2: When I open the Purchase Order Entry window in Purchase Order Processing in Microsoft Dynamics GP 10.0, I receive a "You don't have security privileges to open this window.
 Contact your system administrator for assistance" error message.
 How can I resolve this problem?**